lich-uct/cdd2020/README.md

 - [exercises/5_substructures_and_filters](exercises/5_substructures_and_filters.ipynb), where we do substructure search, visualization, and tackle some serious PAINS :)
 - [exercises/6_structural_keys](exercises/6_structural_keys.ipynb), where we assemble our substructure queries into structural keys, and look at the already established MACCS keys
 - [exercises/7_hashed_fingerprints](exercises/7_hashed_fingerprints_ecfp.ipynb), where we go beyond the structural keys into the more generic fingerprint area, especially ECFP
+- [exercises/8_structural_similarity](exercises/8_structural_similarity.ipynb), where we quantify structural similarity and pick some small, yet diverse subsets to get the best bang for our computational buck
+- [exercises/9_scaffold_analysis](exercises/9_scaffold_analysis.ipynb), where we look at the concept of structural scaffolds, do some scaffold analysis, and perform a scaffold-based variant of diversity picking
 - more soon ;)

 ## Resources